apophisi2p/xmpprelay-I2P/docs/ejabberd-config/README.md

 ```
 xmpprelay -l 127.0.0.1:9626 -r 127.0.0.1:4447
 ```
+or
 ```
 nohup xmpprelay -l 127.0.0.1:9626 -r 127.0.0.1:4447 &
 ```

-* Install and configure dnsmasq service to "trick" XMPP DNS resolution for I2P domains:
+* Install and configure dnsmasq service to "trick" XMPP DNS resolution for I2P domains.
 Basically, sets all DNS resolution requests to return 127.0.0.1.
-(DNS record resolution is big part of XMPP specs and operations).
+(DNS record resolution is a big part of XMPP specs and operations):
     1. Modify your /etc/resolv.conf to look similar to (add nameserver 127.0.0.1 to be the FIRST):
 ```
 nameserver 127.0.0.1